 The Center for Active Learning and Undergraduate Engagement (CALUE) is committed to supporting and increasing undergraduate participation in active learning at Texas Tech.
 The center serves as a centralized location for those interested in participating in the active learning programs described below.

 Service learning is an academic program that links academic study and civic engagement through thoughtfully organized service that enables students to perform meaningful community service related to their courses.
 CALUE assists faculty in developing service learning courses and identifying community partners.
 The center also cooperates with academic advisors in helping students identify and enroll in appropriate service learning courses.
 The Service Learning Program provides information, support, and opportunities to students, faculty, and community members and fosters an appreciation of the academic and social values of community engagement.
-Through their participation in service learning courses, students are expected to manage and develop an understanding of complex problems and situations, demonstrate applied learning, develop interpersonal communication and leadership skills, develop social responsibility and associated skills, develop ethical reasoning skills, and learn to be a service to the community during their professional lives.

-Through collaboration with academic colleges and other centers on campus, CALUE enhances the educational experiences of students by promoting internship opportunities, developing relationships with organizations seeking internship placements, and placing students in work experiences related to their academic major or minor.
+Through collaboration with academic colleges and other units on campus, CALUE enhances the educational experiences of students by promoting internship opportunities, developing relationships with organizations seeking internship placements, and placing students in work experiences related to their academic major or minor.